Kai Shun Classic

 After each use, wash your knife under running water and dry thoroughly with a soft cloth; do not use harsh detergents and do not allow knives to sit in water.
 Rinse off acidic agents like lemon or tomato juice directly after use.
 For your own safety always wipe the blade with a towel or cloth from the back edge towards the tip.

 Never put knives in a dishwasher.
 This not only impairs the material, but also the sharpness.
-Never cut on glass or granite cutting boards as they will ruin the edge of even the hardest steel.
-Use only boards made of wood, wood composite or synthetic material of medium firmness.
+Never cut on glass or granite cutting boards as they will ruin the edge of any steel.
+Use only boards made of wood, paper composite or synthetic material of medium firmness.

 How do you sharpen Kai knives?